kubernetes/enhancements/keps/sig-auth/20190916-noderestriction-pods.md

 Some Kubernetes setups depend on statically serving services today.
 Applying these mitigations will likely break these clusters.
-There is no way to apply these changes in a fully backwards compatible way, so instead we will rely on a staged rollout through the `NodeRestrictionPods` and `MirrorPodMetadata` feature gates, and call out the actions required.
+There is no way to apply these changes in a fully backwards compatible way, so instead we will rely on a staged rollout through the `MirrorPodNodeRestriction` and `MirrorPodMetadataFilter` feature gates, and call out the actions required.

 Clusters currently depending on label-matching static pods will need to migrate the labels to the new whitelisted key prefix.
 This can be done in a non-disruptive way,